-Let me put this into perspective for you.
-The extensive grounds of the Royal Botanic Gardens are lit up by over 1 million lights each night for the Christmas at Kew season.
+Over a million lights go into decorating the greenhouses and grounds of the Royal Botanic Gardens – it’s nothing short of spectacular.
 In other words, festive doesn’t even begin to cover it – this place is magical.

 Enjoy a Christmas Concert

-Hunting out the city’s best Christmas concerts has become one of my new favourite things to do during the Christmas season in London.
+Hunting out the city’s best Christmas concerts has become one of our favourite things to do during the Christmas season in London.

-Another cool spot and long-time favourite, The Barbican has a couple of Christmassy events to throw in the mix, including a Choral Christmas.
+Another cool spot and long-time favourite, The Barbican has a couple of Christmassy events to throw in the mix, including a choral Christmas concert.